lfantoniosi/tn_vdp/README.md

 # Tang Nano 9K - TN VDP

-## Tang Nano 9K F18a Clone
+## Tang Nano 9K TMS 9118 VDP

-This project recreates the TMS9118 FPGA Board using the over the counter Sipeed's Tang Nano 9K board plus a designed set of boards to be stacked on top where the TMS9118 was located.
+This project recreates the TMS9118 using the over the counter Sipeed's Tang Nano 9K board plus a designed set of boards to be stacked on top where the TMS9118 was located.

 The bitstream file is [here](fpga/tn9k_f18A/impl/pnr/tn9k_f18A.fs)